 This program is designed to eliminate the need for off-campus employment that could inhibit a student reaching his/her highest academic potential.
 It can be granted as supplemental to other scholarships or awards already attained.
 If you are awarded money for this scholarship, in place of working outside of SUU you will be required to attend seminars and be given other extra-curricular exposure and assignments to improve academic learning.

 Also targeted are those who plan to graduate and work or attend graduate school in one of the STEM fields mentioned above.
-Pre-professional students and those planning an emphasis in education will not be considered.
+Pre-professional students (students who plan on attending medical or dental school) and those planning an emphasis in education will not be considered.

 Initial Information: Please provide the following information.
 Please note that any information will be verified before any scholarship award is given.